hashgraph/hedera-services/platform-sdk/docs/components/componentFramework.md

 one, onto another wire.
 Wire transformers operate on the thread defined in the task scheduler and do not come with their own concurrency logic.
 Some types of transformers are described below:

 **Wire Filter:** A predicate that operates on the data type of the output wire.
 Data is only passed to the filter output wire if the predicate passes.

 **Wire Transformer:** A function that operates on the data type of the output wire.
-Data produced by the wire transformer and forwarded on its output wire may be a different type that the input.
+Data produced by the wire transformer and forwarded on its output wire may be a different type than the input.

 **Wire List Splitter:** A function that operates on a list of data and streams the individual items on the output wire.